 Two of her novels were nominated for the mystery genre's top prize, the Edgar Allan Poe Award.
 Three were nominated for the Anthony Award, and two were nominated for the Macavity Award.
 She was the editor of Irreconcilable Differences, an anthology of twenty original tales by well-known crime writers.
 A collection of nine of her short stories, Counsel for the Defense and Other Stories, was published by Five Star Press.
 Lovers and Lawyers, a new ebook collection from Mysterious Press/Open Road Media, includes two additional stories and a novella.

 "Dead Drunk," first printed in Scott Turow's Guilty As Charged, won the Private Eye Writers of America Shamus Award for Best Short Story of 1996.
-Her latest, "Snow Job," in Ellery Queen Mystery Magazine (Jan/Feb 2019), was nominated for a 2020 Thriller Award.
+Her latest, "Snow Job," in Ellery Queen Mystery Magazine (Jan/Feb 2019), was nominated for the International Thriller Writers 2020 Thriller Award.

 Praise For Lia Matera's Willa Jansson Series: